cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 Thank you for your interest in speaking at CascadiaJS 🌲.
 Here are a few important notes before you continue:

-- ⏳ Talks are 25 minutes long with no Q&A following the talk.
+- <i class="fas fa-clock"></i> Talks are 25 minutes long with no Q&A following the talk.
-- 📆 CFP closes at 11:59 PM Pacific US time on June 30, 2019.
+- <i class="fas fa-calendar-alt"></i>  CFP closes at 11:59 PM Pacific US time on June 30, 2019.
-- 🛩 We cover all travel expenses and arrange for lodging for out of town speakers.
+- <i class="fas fa-plane-arrival"></i>  We cover all travel expenses and arrange for lodging for out of town speakers.
-- 😅 You commit to work with us on the talk and practice it several times.
+- <i class="fas fa-user-hard-hat"></i>  You commit to work with us on the talk and practice it several times.
-- 🙌 We'll support and mentor you in whatever way you need!
+- <i class="fas fa-hand-heart"></i>  We'll support and mentor you in whatever way you need!

 Please review the information below before you submit to the CFP.